 in the spotlight

-Organizers and faculty from the SPHHS joined with panelists interested in aspects of marijuana legalization ranging from lawmakers to medical marijuana dispensary managers for the first-ever Marijuana Policy Forum: Protecting the Public Health with Good Policy.
+Organizers and faculty from the SPHHS and Department of Health Promotion and Policy gathered in Boston with panelists interested in aspects of marijuana legalization ranging from lawmakers to medical marijuana executives for the second Marijuana Policy Forum.